 Is matched betting risk-free?

 By matching our bets at a betting exchange, we are able to take advantage of bookmaker’s offers and make guaranteed profits.

-It would be wrong of me to say that matched betting is completely risk-free, as mistakes do happen.
-Learning the matched betting ropes is not something that should be rushed.
+Learning the matched betting process is not something that should be rushed though, as mistakes can happen.
 It’s important that you read my guides carefully and fully understand how it works before you deposit and place any bets.

-My advice is to start with a couple of the smaller welcome offers and once your confidence builds, you can then move on to the bigger offers.
+My advice is to start with a couple of the smaller welcome offers and as your confidence builds, you can then move on to the bigger offers.

 Tens of thousands of people are already matched betting in the UK and I’m here to help you get involved.